-A Layout is a complete screen design including content and background, which is then scheduled to a Display or multiple displays and Display Groups.
-A Layout is made up of 1 or more Regions which hold content and contain a timeline of Media to show.
-Media is assigned to the Layout Timeline using Widgets which provide the actions for the selected Module.
+A Layout is a complete screen design made up of content, which is then scheduled to a Display/multiple Displays / Display Groups.
+A Layout is made up of 1 or more Regions which act as placeholders for content which each contain a Timeline of Media to show.
+Media is assigned to a Timeline using a wide range of Widgets.

-Take a look at the Modules page to see the variety of content available by simply adding a Widget to a Layout.
+Take a look at the Modules page to see the variety of Widgets availalable!

-Xibo has no limit to the number of Layouts you can have in the system or the number a User can have.
+Xibo has no limit to the number of Layouts you can have in the system or the number a User/User Group can have.

 Scenario: You have a video showing a fire safety demonstration and a video showing an advert for an upcoming production - it would be natural to have separate Layouts for these.

 Click on the Add Layout button at the top of the grid:

 Select a Template to use from the available options:

 - Select one of our templates from the Xibo Exchange